Culture of the Isle of Man: Religion

 The predominant religious tradition of the island is Anglican Christianity.
 The ancient Christian Church of the island is today part of the Church of England.
 The present-day Anglican Diocese of Sodor and Man traces its history - through many changes in tradition and detail - to 1154.
 Like all ancient Anglican churches, the diocese formed part of the then mainstream of western Christian tradition, the Roman Catholic Church until the 16th-century English Reformation.
 The diocese has been part of the national churches of Norway, Scotland, and England.
 It has also come under the influence of Irish religious tradition.
 Since 1541 its bishop and 28 parishes have formed part of the ecclesiastical Province of York.

 Other Christian churches also operate on Mann.
 The second-largest denomination is the Methodist Church, which is close in size to the Anglican diocese.
 There are eight Roman Catholic parish churches, under the authority of the Roman Catholic Archbishop of Liverpool.
 Additionally there are five Baptist churches, four Pentecostal churches, the Salvation Army, the Church of Jesus Christ of Latter-Day-Saints, a congregation of Jehovah's Witnesses, two United Reformed churches, and other Christian churches.
 There are also many other faith organisations on the island.
 The small Muslim community has a mosque in Douglas, which local worshippers regularly attend several times a day.

-There is a small Jewish community on the island, with a synagogue in Douglas.
+There is a small Jewish community on the island.